How To Do Self Study

 Self-study is like being your own teacher.
 It lets you take control of your learning without relying on a classroom or a set curriculum.
 This approach is more popular today than ever, especially with so many online resources.

 But how to do self study effectively?
-In this blog, we will explore how to study on your own, stay focused, and make the most out of self-learning.
+In this blog, we will explore how to study independently, stay focused, and make the most out of self-learning.

 What is Self-Study